-You have probably noticed by now that I’m a bit of a fan of lamb, and since today’s Sunday Supper theme is meatballs, it seemed only right I shared a lamb meatballs recipe for such an occasion.
-Meatballs make fairly regular appearances on our menu as they can be both delicious and versatile in how you eat them.
+You have probably noticed by now that I’m a bit of a fan of lamb (eg rack of lamb, roast lamb leg, lamb rogan josh, lamb tagine, lamb pilaf…you get the picture 🙂 ).
+Since today’s Sunday Supper theme is meatballs, it seemed only right I shared a lamb meatballs recipe for such an occasion.
+Meatballs make fairly regular appearances on our menu as they can be both delicious and versatile.
 I’ve shared one or two pork meatball recipes before (as well as salmon cakes that are the next best thing), which show this versatility, being able to be eaten a couple ways.
 These kofte-style lamb meatballs are no exception – you can enjoy them alongside a range of mezze dishes, have them in pita breads for a tasty sandwich or have them over couscous or pasta or with a salad.
 They make a great lunch or a lighter dinner, plus you can crack an egg in there to make a hearty brunch.

-I made these originally a while back just as plain lamb meatballs, without the sauce, and we made them in to some great pittas with baba ghanoush, tzatziki and tomato.
+I made the meatballs originally a while back on their own, without the sauce, and we made them in to some great pitta sandwiches with baba ghanoush, tzatziki and tomato.
 We’d had some delicious kofte in Cyprus and Greece and I was keen to make them myself, as somehow I never had.
 They were delicious and I have kept meaning to share them (as I mentioned when I shared the baba ghanoush recipe) but I wasn’t totally convinced by the photos so wanted to re-make them.
 Then I had a variation on shakshuka at a local cafe that had lamb meatballs in it that was delicious.
-If I’m honest I thought the meatballs were OK rather than great, but I loved having them in the tomato-pepper sauce and the spicy labneh they served with it was fantastic.
+If I’m honest I thought the meatballs were just OK, but I loved having them in the tomato-pepper sauce and the spicy labneh they served with it was fantastic.
 So, it got me thinking about combining my really tasty lamb meatballs with a sauce, and the result was even better than they had been before.

 These kofte-style lamb meatballs in tomato-pepper sauce are thoroughly delicious and I think might have become my new warm lunch favorite.
 They are packed with flavor, both in the lamb meatballs and the sauce, and are a lovely balance of meatiness with the sauce and cheese.
 They might take a little more time than some dishes, but the flavors here are so fantastic I think it’s definitely worth the extra effort, and they are still not difficult.
 Plus, you can do bits ahead of time.
 Give them a try, and I’m sure you’ll enjoy them just as much as we did.